Our Mission

 Goals & Objectives

-10950 Arrow Route #1182Rancho Cucamonga, CA 91729 +1(951) 529-1766 contact@neffconie.org
+Southern California10950 Arrow Route #1182Rancho Cucamonga, CA 91729 +1(951) 529-1766 contact@neffconie.org

-a) organize people to people solidarity programs and actions, and b) coordinate ecumenical/religious and civic activities (such as medical missions, monthly reflections) and advocacies (including prayer vigils/mobilizations) on Filipino concerns.
+1. To help educate the U.S. Church and U.S. society on the shared concerns for concrete issues of justice, peace, human rights, and integrity of creation.a) Organize people to people solidarity programs and actions; and b) Coordinate ecumenical/religious and civic activities (such as medical missions, monthly reflections, etc.) and advocacies (including prayer vigils, mobilizations, etc.) on Filipino concerns.

-a) Build coalitions/alliances among Filipino communities and individuals. b) Propagate Christian teachings that all are parts of the Body of Christ, and must act, according to their concrete respective roles in the life of the whole living body.
+2. To work towards forming a united people among Filipino communitiesa) Build coalitions/alliances among Filipino communities and individuals; and b) Propagate interfaith teachings that promote intentional, intercultural communities and must act, according to their concrete respective roles in the life of the whole creation. c) Mobilize Filipino communities to dialogue and take actions for justice, peace, human rights, and integrity of creation.

-The FAQ title can be adjusted in the settings tab of the App Settings.
+Social Services & WelfareThe FAQ title can be adjusted in the settings tab of the App Settings.
 You can also remove the title by unchecking its checkbox in the settings tab.

-• Culture, Arts, & Communication"
+Culture, Arts, & Communication"Lorem Ipsum

-To add a new question go to app settings and press "Manage Questions" button.
+MembershipTo add a new question go to app settings and press "Manage Questions" button.

-Yes!
+Advocacy & CampaignYes!
 Users can add video from YouTube or Vimeo with ease: Enter App Settings Click the "Manage Questions" button Click on the question you would like to attach a video to When editing your answer, click on the video icon and then paste the YouTube or Vimeo video URL That's it!
 A thumbnail of your video will appear in answer text box

-Yes!
+EducationYes!
 To add a picture follow these simple steps: Enter App Settings Click the "Manage Questions" button Click on the question you would like to attach a picture to When editing your answer, click on the picture icon and then add an image from your library

 Standing Committees

-Members of all Standing Committees shall be among the approved members of NEFFCON-IE. Each committee shall meet to efficiently implement the initiatives, programs, and activities of NEFFCON-IE.
+Members of all Standing Committees shall be among the approved members of NEFFCON-IE. Each committee shall meet to efficiently effectively implement the initiatives, programs, and activities of NEFFCON-IE.

 Board of Directors